 Abstract

 Why do startups from mid-sized markets struggle to scale?
-We theorize that their home market is big enough to gain early traction, which incentivizes them to delay targeting new markets necessary for growth.
-This delay, however, allows adaptation costs to grow too large.
-We test this by exploring international expansions using interview and large-scale website language data of up to 20,000 software startups from around the world.
-Consistent with our theory, we find that startups headquartered in mid-sized markets delay targeting their websites to English-speaking markets that are crucial for software growth, subsequently incurring higher localization costs.
-Those that do orient toward these markets near their founding ultimately attract higher valuations and funding.
-These results suggest that startups from mid-sized markets face a "satisficing" dilemma that can constrain their growth.
+This study theorizes that a local market that is big enough for a product to gain early traction but not big enough in which to scale can incentivize startups to delay expanding into new markets necessary for high-growth outcomes.
+This delay introduces adjustment costs that constrain growth.
+Using large-scale website language data of about 20,000 software startups from around the world, the study finds that startups headquartered in mid-sized markets delay targeting English-speaking markets that are crucial for software growth, subsequently incurring higher adjustment costs.
+Those startups that do initially orient toward these top markets attract over 30 percent higher valuations and funding.
+While prior work highlights the advantages of local market size for entrepreneurs, these results suggest that a mid-sized market can also introduce a "satisficing" dilemma that hinders startup growth.